amshali/FOSD/README.md

 into Workspace_.
 Then select the _Select archive file_ and finish by selecting the downloaded zip file and clicking on Finish button.

-Make sure your workspace Java Compiler Compliance is set to at least 1.6.
+**Note:** Make sure your workspace Java Compiler Compliance is set to at least 1.6.